h15200/notes/python.md

 ## dictionary

-- key doesn't need to be a string. it can be any immutable python object
+- key doesn't need to be a string. it can be any immutable python object (TUPLE)
+- you can make a list, than make it a tuple to use a hash like data as a key
 - `.get(<key>, <defaultIfNotFound>)` looks for a value, but if it doesn't exist returns the provided default val

 - useful for making a counter `cache[key] = cache.get(key, 0) + 1` (if val exists, assign + 1. if not, assign 1)